kyee-rs/sc/README.md

 ## Usage

 Ghost is designed to be as simple and easy to use as possible.
-It needs no additional configuration by default, but if you want to extend the [default values](#environment-variables), please, use the [configuration file](#configuration-file) or [environment variables](#environment-variables) specified below.
+It needs no additional configuration by default, but if you want to extend the [default values](#environment-variables), please use the [configuration file](#configuration-file) or [environment variables](#environment-variables) specified below.

 ### Environment variables
 | Variable | Description | Default |